 Our clients bought this home because of the dramatic views over Bellingham Bay and Lummi Island, the natural light afforded by the tall clerestory windows and the solar exposure.
 However, the house lacked a few key characteristics that they were hoping for.
-They wanted better connection between the social spaces, the kitchen needed to be opened and expanded, and the master suite was confined and boring so they hired Chuckanut Builders for a full home remodel.
+Namely, our clients wanted to open up the space and increase connectivity.

 The key players in this full home remodel were [bundle] design studio, Armadillo Design Lab, Community Energy Challenge and Smith and Vallee Woodworks.

 The owners felt confident that their new home could meet their need without adding space, so the first step was to evaluate the existing features.
-Through thoughtful evaluation and design the home was redesigned to reflect our client’s lifestyle and personalities.
+The home was redesigned and now reflects our client’s lifestyle and personality.
 The redesign also respects the bold expression of the original design.
 Major changes included:

-- Removed the massive masonry fireplace to open the living and dining areas to the kitchen
+- We removed the massive masonry fireplace, opening up the living and dining areas to the kitchen

 - Structural modifications were made to increase natural light in the kitchen and to increase the size of the master bedroom